wengandrew/fast-formation/urop/meeting_notes.md

 #### Overview

 You will write a report summarizing the purpose of your study, the main results you've found, your interpretation of the results, and the next steps.
 The length and level of detail of your report is up to you and depends on your time availability over the next four weeks.
-At minimum, a Pull Request with a report and the accompanying code must be submitted via GitHub by **December 10th**.
+At a minimum, a Pull Request with a report and the accompanying code must be submitted via GitHub by **December 10th**.

 For the content of the report, we will continue to work together on an individual basis to define what are the interesting results to report.
 During the one-on-one sessions for the upcoming weeks, we will keep in tight communication to define clearly what is reasonable to get done and what is beyond the scope for this semester.